Controversial Village Hall Car Park plan withdrawn

 Updated 3 July 18

-Plans to build a second larger car park behind the village hall have been dropped.
+Plans to build a second larger car park behind the village hall have been dropped after pressure from villagers and the Parish Council.

 Over eighty objections were posted on the Leeds City Council planning portal alongside six ‘support comments’ placed by Village Hall trustees.
 The original plan stated a tarmac surface but Village Hall Chairman Peter Guilford said this had been a mistake by the architect concerned and the application was revised in favour of a grass or artificial surface.
 This did little to allay the fears of objectors, many of whom mentioned a total objection to any second car park – irrespective of surface – on what is perceived to be a valuable piece of green grassed land enjoyed by wedding guests, event guests and weekly groups such as mothers and toddlers.